Initiatives for Automobiles

 Initiatives for Battery Lifetime Management Commercialization (Business Innovation)

-Use of Sustainable Materials for Floor Carpet Mats (Circular Design, Circular Value Chain)
+Expanded Use of Sustainable Materials for Floor Carpet Mats (Circular Design, Circular Value Chain)

 Expanded Use of Recycled Materials from Automobile Bumpers for Parts of New Vehicles (Circular Design)

-For the “N-VAN e:” light EV released in 2024, Honda collected and crushed discarded bumpers from Honda vehicles, revitalized them as sustainable materials, and reused them as accessories for vehicle exteriors and other parts.
+For the N-VAN e: released in 2024, Honda collected and crushed discarded bumpers from Honda vehicles, revitalized them as sustainable materials, and reused them as accessories for vehicle exteriors and other parts.

 For the front grille parts, a technology was applied to randomly mix the bumper paint of past Honda models, leaving a rough finish, so that the pattern is unique and attractive.

-In September 2023, Honda’s Japanese used car business launched “Imakore+ (Plus),” a program to install new Honda genuine accessories to used cars.
+In September 2023, Honda’s Japanese used vehicle business launched Imakore+ (Plus), a program to install new Honda genuine accessories to used vehicles.

-Mass Production of Horizontally Recycled Acrylic Resin from ELVs*1(Circular Value Chain, Advanced Recycle)
+Mass Production of Horizontally Recycled Acrylic Resin from ELVs (Circular Value Chain, Advanced Recycling)

 Conventionally, the majority of resin derived from ELVs has been used for fuel and other purposes due to the technical challenges of sorting and recycling, and has not been recycled into products.

-Honda, in collaboration with Hokkaido Auto Dismantler Corporation and Mitsubishi Chemical Corporation, conducted a demonstration experiment on the horizontal recycling of acrylic resin (from August 2021 to February 2022), establishing an efficient scheme for the entire operation.
+Honda, in collaboration with Hokkaido Auto Dismantler Corporation and Mitsubishi Chemical Corporation, conducted a demonstration test on the horizontal recycling of acrylic resin (from August 2021 to February 2022), establishing an efficient scheme for the entire operation.

 This initiative will enable a reduction in the use of virgin materials and a 50% reduction in CO₂ emissions during the production and disposal of acrylic resin.

-Moving forward, we will continue to research and develop advanced recycling technologies that support the creation of value chains and sustainable resource recycling to realize a circular society, and work with partner companies to implement these technologies in society.
+Moving forward, we will continue to research and develop advanced recycling technologies that support the creation of value chains and sustainable resource circulation to realize a circular society, and work with partner companies to implement these technologies in society.

-- Based on Honda’s research (as of April 2025)
+Based on Honda’s research (as of April 2025)

 Realizing Resource Circulation through Co-Creation with Customers